Location: Ruane Center for the Humanities LL37

 Raphael Shargel, Ph.D.

 Robert E. Stretter, Ph.D.

 Tuire M. Valkeakari, Ph.D.

 Stephanie Pocock Boeninger, Ph.D.

 Margaret Healy-Varley, Ph.D.

 Alexander N. Moffett, Ph.D.

 The English major requires 30 hours (10 courses) of major course work for graduation in a curriculum designed to help students develop the skills of close reading and analytical writing.
 The Department of English also serves the College community in a variety of writing courses and in the Development of Western Civilization Program.
-It serves majors with a wide variety of traditional and creative courses and formats.
+It assesses English proficiency for all matriculated students and serves majors with a wide variety of traditional and creative courses and formats.